Is the Ride High Equestrian Centre closing during the second national lockdown?

 Can we come and see the horses?

-In order to keep everyone safe we are asking you not to come onto the site for the time being – unless you are a member of one of the ‘Supported Groups’ mentioned above.
-We will review the situation regularly but this won’t change until the government relaxes the current strictures on social distancing.
+In order to adhere to government guidance we are asking you not to come onto the site for the time being – unless you are a member of one of the ‘Supported Groups’ mentioned above.
+We will review the situation regularly but this won’t change until lockdown ends and future restrictions are reviewed.